sumitag07/fraud-detection/README.md

 ## General Information
-- Performing Exploratory Data Ananlysis on the dataset belonging to the online loan company which contains the records of loan provided to the various customers in the past.
+- Performing Exploratory Data Ananlysis on the dataset belonging to the consumer finance company which contains the records of loan provided to the various customers in the past.
 - We are trying to identify the features that will help us in knowing which borrowers are likely to default and which are more likely to pay back the loan.
 - Dataset belonging to an online loan company conatining records of its past borrowers.